🕊️ Estate & Inherited Home Help

 My spouse died and I can't afford the mortgage — what are my options?

 You have several options: loan modification to lower the monthly payment permanently, forbearance to pause payments temporarily, formally assuming the loan in your name, a quick cash sale to stop foreclosure and protect your credit, or a short sale if the home is underwater.
+Federal law (the Garn-St Germain Act) gives surviving spouses specific rights to assume a mortgage.
 HOAPnet will guide you through all of these options at no cost.

 Am I personally responsible for my deceased parent's mortgage?

 Generally, no. Unless you co-signed the mortgage, you are not personally liable for your parent's mortgage debt.
-However, if you wish to keep the property, you'll need to assume or refinance the mortgage.
+However, if the property is in foreclosure and you wish to keep it, you'll need to assume or refinance the mortgage.
+If the property goes to auction, your personal credit is typically not affected — but all equity in the home is lost.
 HOAPnet can help you decide whether to keep, sell, or walk away.

 What happens to a reverse mortgage after the homeowner dies?

 When the last borrower on a reverse mortgage dies, the full loan balance becomes due.
-Heirs typically have 6–12 months to sell the home, refinance, or pay off the loan.
+Heirs typically have 6–12 months (sometimes extended) to sell the home, refinance, or pay off the loan.
 If nothing is done, the lender will begin foreclosure.
+The reverse mortgage is a non-recourse loan — meaning heirs cannot owe more than the home's value.
 HOAPnet specializes in helping families handle inherited homes with reverse mortgages.

 Does HOAPnet charge fees for estate foreclosure help?

-No. HOAPnet's Homeowner Assistance Program provides certified Specialist Consultants at absolutely zero out-of-pocket cost.
+No. HOAPnet's Homeowner Assistance Program provides certified Specialist Consultants to qualified homeowners and heirs at absolutely zero out-of-pocket cost.
 There are no upfront fees, no hidden charges, and no obligations.
+Our consultants are licensed real estate professionals who are compensated through the real estate transaction — not by the family they're helping.

 Let Us Help Your Family